Chopan ibn Buday: Relations with the Ottoman Empire

 In 1576, after the death of shah Tahmasp I, he supported Ismail II during the struggle for power, but after his death Chopan went over to the side of the Ottoman Empire.
 In the same year, together with his brother Tunji-Alav, the Tabasaran bey Ghazi Salih and the Shirvan people he opposed the Persian troops of the Qizilbash, who were forced to leave Shirvan.
 For these actions he received an award from the Ottoman sultan, at whose invitation he visited the empire in 1578.
 On October 17 of the same year, the shamkhal was received by Sardar Lala Mustafa pasha, who was presented with an honorary robe, a saber and a war horse with full equipment.
 In addition, for merits in the war against the Qizilbash, Chopan II was given the Shaburan sanjak as an inheritance and his brother Tunji-Alav received the sanjaks of Akhty and Ikhir.
 For this, the shamkhal undertook to defend Shirvan and supply the Ottoman troops with provisions.

-In 1578, together with the Ottoman detachments, Chopan occupied the cityr of Shamakhi, but there were not enough forces to develop the offensive.
+In 1578, together with the Ottoman detachments, Chopan occupied the city of Shamakhi, but there were not enough forces to develop the offensive.
 Soon shamkhal with allies went on the defensive from the Persian troops led by Aras Khan.
 In the end, on November 30, he retreated to Derbent.
 In August 1579 he ended up with a new Ottoman army led by Mehmet-bey and the Crimean Tatars.
 In 1580, all these troops went on the offensive and the army of Chopan II participated in the conquest of Shirvan, Karabakh, along with Yerevan and Tabriz (one of the capitals of Iran).

 In 1585, relations with the Ottomans suddenly deteriorated, as a result of the intention of the sultans to turn Dagestan into one of their eyalets and the construction of fortresses on the Terek river.
 Not wanting to enter into an open conflict, Chopan prevented this plan in every possible way.
 Relations between the Gazikumukh shamkhalate and Iran begin to recover.
 At the same time, back in 1586, Chopan II sent an embassy led by his sons Surkhay and Sultan-Mut to the Moscow Tsar in order to improve relations between states.
 However, he failed to fully improve relations with his neighbors: Russian troops began to prepare for the resumption of control over the lands in the basin of the Terek and Sunzha rivers, the Kakhetian king Alexander II supported some of the sons of Chopan II with demands for power.

 In 1588, the Russians built a fortress on the Terek river.
 In this regard, Chopan II saw a threat to his possession and began activities against them alone.
 He died in 1589.
 According to other sources, Chopan was the ruler of the country from Kaitag, the Kura valley, Avaristan, the Circassians and the Terek river to the Caspian Sea and died in Buynak in 1574.